 Just to the north is Cape Blanco Lighthouse.
 The travel between Port Orford and Gold Beach maybe the second most spectacular on the coast.

-Gold Beach is all about tourism, for a good reason, because there is a lot to see.
+Gold Beach is all about tourism because there is a lot to see.
 The world famous Rogue River is here and so are the jet boats.
 The Rogue River is known around the world for salmon fishing.
 But north and south of town are amazing viewpoints sandwiched in between wide and wild beaches just ready for a stroll.
 Be sure to take a few minutes and drive the north and south roads along the Rogue, with the quaint single lane bridge connecting the two 25 miles inland.

 While the drive between Port Orford and Gold Beach is amazing.
 The most spectacular portion is between Gold Beach and Brookings.
 The Samuel H. Boardman State Scenic Corridor is here and there are required stops every few miles that should not be missed.